DevC-Kingston/team13/README.md

 [//]: <> (Please use this Winning Hackathon Application as an example: https://devpost.com/software/rewise-ai-powered-revision-bot)

-**Team Members**: Jada Bailey, Nicholas McKenzie, Roshawn Titus, Sabrina Johnson
+**Team Members**: Jada Bailey, Nicholas McKenzie, Roshawn Titus, Sabrina Johnson, Jermaine Coates

 ## Inspiration
 Add your Team’s Inspiration for the Chatbot